apos/yaacs/README.md

 Hi there,

 this is a 3D printable case system to build an astro pc made initially for a raspberry Pi4 or/and thin client pc.

-It uses custom V-shaped connectors that are strong enough and easily interchangeable.
-There are different variants of the housing, depending on your set-up (see down my setup).
+It is especially designed to fit my special hardware setup.
+So you might have to alter the heights according to your setup.
 You can use the Fusion360 project to alter everything upon your needs.
+Be aware some parts are blended out in the fusion design, that might be useful for you.
+Likewise, you require a bigger or smaller housing.

+The design uses custom V-shaped dovetails that are strong enough and easily interchangeable.
 You can combine everything and use the v-mount like dovetails and glue or screw them to whatever you like.
-Likewise, you require a bigger or smaller housing?: feel free to make your own with the attached Fusion360 code.

 As always: please precheck, make prototypes, test before you print with high-quality PLA or PC.
 And double check the dimensions.